rickbauer9482/terraform-dnac-network-hierarchy/README.md

-# Cisco DNA Center with Terraform Infrastructure as Code
+# Cisco DNA Center with Terraform Infrastructure as Code (IaC)
 Terraform is an open-source infrastructure as code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.
 Terraform codifies cloud APIs into declarative configuration files.
 Terraform allows infrastructure to be expressed as code in a simple, human readable language called HCL (HashiCorp Configuration Language).
 It reads configuration files and provides an execution plan of changes, which can be reviewed for safety and then applied and provisioned.

 Extensible providers allow Terraform to manage a broad range of resources, including IaaS, PaaS, SaaS, and hardware services.